 Ana is also the main antagonist in Rise Of The Tomb Raider.

-Lu Ren also left the Island with Lara and other survivors, but his father actually didn’t make it against Mathias unlike Richard.
+Lu Ren left the Island with Lara and other survivors as well, but his father actually didn’t make it against Mathias unlike Richard.

 In the game, the mystery behind Himiko’s background is definitely creepier and more supernatural than how it was described in the movie.
 While the live action does not explain why nobody is allowed to leave the Island (Richard only mentions there is no way to do so), originally it’s Himiko herself the one responsible for all the storms that seem to generate whenever someone dares to abandon Yamatai on boat, plane or helicoper (only Mathias was allowed to escape and come back years after, being extremely devoted to the Sun Queen Cult seeking the key for Himiko’s reincarnation).
 Turns out the woman somehow cheated death and lived an immortal life killing one of her youngest priestesses and taking over her body each time, until the Kamakura period when finally the next designated victim discovered the truth about Himiko’s immortality and killed herself before the Queen could transfer her soul into her body.
 The priestess’ actions interrupted Himiko’s ritual and trapped the evil Queen in a neverending decaying state, resulting in an unstoppable rage that manifested as a real curse on the entire island and transformed her Stormguards into undead Oni, bound to a fierce protection of her not-so-alive form for eternity.